Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Main Identification Results and Estimation Strategies

-When the BLP and GATES analyses reveal substantial heterogeneity, it is interesting to know the properties of the subpopulations that are most and least affected.
-Here we focus on the ``least affected group" $G_1$ and ``most affect group" $G_K$.
-Under the monotonicity assumption, it is reasonable that the first and the last groups are the most and least affected, where the labels ``most" and ``least" can be swapped depending on the context.
+When the BLP and GATES analyses reveal substantial heterogeneity, it is interesting to know the properties of the subpopulations that are the most and least affected.
+Here we focus on the ``least affected group" $G_1$ and ``most affected group" $G_K$, where the labels ``most" and ``least" can be swapped depending on the context.

-Let $g(Y,Z)$ be a vector of characteristics of an observational unit.
-The parameters of interest are the average characteristics of the most and least affected groups:
+\begin{definition}[CLAN] Let $g(Y,D,Z)$ be a vector of characteristics of an observational unit.
+The classification analysis (CLAN) is the comparison of the average characteristics of the most and least affected groups: